spilgames/erl-cache/README.md

 Configuration options for a cache server can be overwriten at runtime by using
 <code>erl_cache:set_cache_defaults/2</code>.

-The max_cache_size and max_check_interval options provide a very simple mechanism to inform and react on caches consuming too much memory.
+The max_cache_size (in MB) and max_check_interval options provide a very simple mechanism to inform and react on caches consuming too much memory.
 In short, the mechanism scans periodically the amount of memory consumed by the cache ets and if it goes over a limit prints a warning and forces an eviction cycle.
 Keep in mind this is far from accurate and can work particularly badly when caching large